danhosteltemplate/reepay-examples/reepay-subscription-example/README.md

 # Reepay API examples

 Example project showing samples of the Reepay API use.
 The project is written in Java using the Spring Boot framework.
+**This example does not do any frontend validation nor any nice error handling.
+This example project is purely for demonstration of how a java project could look like when using the Reepay API**
 ## Prerequisites

 * Java 8